tobiasbriones/losnot-in-paradise/README.md

 also the fact that the obstacles in the game make it quite tough to overcome, so that you are obviously lost but not precisely in paradise.

-The third party game assets (audios) are missing yet.
-I just need to put the resource licenses and links into a NOTICE file and then add the files for the project to be able to run successfully.

 There is some documentation to add to the Algorithm.
 I have modified the algorithm since I created it, and I am uncertain about its functionality because I think I should use a neural network instead of a genetic algorithm.
 So, in the future when I continue to study AI and ML I will enhance all of this and add the proper documentation.
 I've also wanted to make a good video about the game, and the algorithms which are something I really want to achieve pretty well.

 ## Screenshots